ernDJu/KidsFirstWebsite/README.md

 # KidsFirstWebsite
-A cool project for kids , how to make their own website!
+A cool project for kids , how to make your own website!
 Welcome , kids coder!
 This project helps you to make your own website . cool eh 😁

 ## What's in here ?